How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 The European Risk Matrix

-Before shipping, analyze your shipment according to these four critical dimensions:
+Before shipping, evaluate your shipment based on these four critical factors:

-• Zone A (France, Germany, Netherlands): Mature logistics networks, 0.8% claims
+• Zone A (France, Germany, Netherlands): Mature logistics networks, 0.8% loss ratio

 • Zone C (Eastern Europe, Balkans): Enhanced handling recommended, 2.9% claims rate